haoyang9804/Papers4CompilerCorrectness/README.md

 ## Bug Survey

 + Toward understanding compiler bugs in GCC and LLVM [ISSTA '16]
-+ A Survey of Compiler Testing [ACM Computing Surveys '19]
 + Well-typed programs can go wrong: A study of typing-related bugs in JVM compilers [OOPSLA '21]
 + A comprehensive study of deep learning compiler bugs [FSE '21]
 + An Empirical Study on Common Bugs in Deep Learning Compilers [ISSRE '21]